systopia/de.systopia.remotetools/README.md

 code that is not labeled as API, yet, please open an issue, so we can consider to add it to the API.

+Additionally, interfaces marked with `@apiService`, have a corresponding service in the DI container that can be safely used by third parties.
+Though in contrast to `@api` those interfaces should not be implemented.

+Services are private by default.
+If you need a service of this extension as public service, just make a public alias.

 #### Forms

 Forms for creation and update are specified in a